butarr/site/README.md

-Dicas:
+Tips:
-- More than one property?
+- Do you have more than one property?
-> You can use <meta> tag or add inline property: itemprop="name headline"
+> You can use <meta> tag or add an inline property: itemprop="name headline"

 - Where can I check my schemas?
 > (google)[https://developers.google.com/structured-data/testing-tool/]

 - Problems with mainEntityOfPage?
-> Stay easy.
-The comunity still talk about this one if you have curiosity take a look on (that)[https://github.com/schemaorg/schemaorg/issues/301]
+> Don't worry.
+The community still talk about this one, if you have curiosity, take a look on (that)[https://github.com/schemaorg/schemaorg/issues/301]